Zmaj-web/causal_inference/README.md

-# causal_inference
+# Causal Inference

-This repository contains R codes by Causal Inference
+This repository contains R codes about the Causal Inference.

+- docker: environments to execute R codes by Docker
+- code: R codes